 The content of this clause describes the PCF procedures necessary to realize this functionality.

-4.16.16.1 Forwarding of URSP Rule Enforcement Information
+4.16.16.2 Forwarding of URSP Rule Enforcement Information (for non-roaming and HR roaming)

-This procedure applies when the PCF serving the PDU session receives URSP rule enforcement information from the SMF and forwards this information to the PCF serving the UE (see clause 6.1.3.18 of TS 23.503 [20]).
+This procedure applies when the PCF serving the PDU session receives URSP rule enforcement information from the SMF and forwards this information to the (H-)PCF serving the UE (see clause 6.1.3.18 of TS 23.503 [20]) for non-roaming and HR roaming.

-Figure 4.16.16.1-1: Forwarding of URSP Rule Enforcement Information
+Figure 4.16.16.2-1: Forwarding of URSP Rule Enforcement Information (for non-roaming or HR roaming)

 1. The UE Policy Association is established, as described in clause 4.16.11.

-2. If the PCF indicates the UE to send reporting of URSP rule enforcement as described in clause 6.6.2.4 of TS 23.503 [20], then depending on operator policies in the PCF, the PCF may subscribe to the BSF, then step 3 follows, or provides its PCF binding information to the AMF in step 1 with the indication to be notified about the PCF for the PDU Session for a UE, then step 4 follows.
+2. If the (H-)PCF indicates the UE to send reporting of URSP rule enforcement as described in clause 6.6.2.4 of TS 23.503 [20], then depending on operator policies in the (H-)PCF, the (H-)PCF may subscribe to the BSF, then step 3 follows, or provides its PCF binding information to the AMF in step 1 with the indication to be notified about the PCF for the PDU Session for a UE, then step 4 follows.

-3. The PCF for the UE determines that URSP rules depend on the UE reporting of URSP rule enforcement, it then subscribes to the BSF to be notified when a PCF for the PDU Session for this SUPI is registered in the BSF, by invoking Nbsf_Management_Subscribe (SUPI; DNN).
+3. The (H-)PCF for the UE determines that URSP rules depend on the UE reporting of URSP rule enforcement, it then subscribes to the BSF to be notified when a PCF for the PDU Session for this SUPI is registered in the BSF, by invoking Nbsf_Management_Subscribe (SUPI; DNN).
 Steps 4 and 5 are repeated for each PCF registered for a PDU Session to a SUPI included in the Nbsf_Management.

-4. The SMF establishes a SM Policy Association as described in clause 4.16.4.
+4. The (H-)SMF establishes a SM Policy Association as described in clause 4.16.4.
 The allocated UE address/prefix, SUPI, DNN, S-NSSAI and the PCF address is registered in the BSF, as described in clause 6.1.1.2.2 of TS 23.503 [20].

 5a.
-If the PCF for the UE subscribed to the BSF in step 3, then the BSF notifies that a PCF for the PDU Session is registered in the BSF, by invoking Nbsf_Management_Notify (UE address(es), PCF address, PCF instance id, PCF Set ID, level of binding).
+If the (H-)PCF for the UE subscribed to the BSF in step 3, then the BSF notifies that a PCF for the PDU Session is registered in the BSF, by invoking Nbsf_Management_Notify (UE address(es), PCF address, PCF instance id, PCF Set ID, level of binding).
 When there are multiple PDU Sessions to the same UE the BSF provides multiple notification to the PCF.

 5b.
-If the PCF for the UE sent the request to notify that a PCF for the PDU Session is available to the AMF in step 1, then the PCF for the PDU Sessions sends Npcf_PolicyAuthorization_Notify (EventID set to SM Policy Association established, UE address, PCF address, PCF instance is, PCF Set ID) to the PCF indicated in the PCF binding information provided by the SMF.
+If the (H-)PCF for the UE sent the request to notify that a PCF for the PDU Session is available to the AMF in step 1, then the PCF for the PDU Sessions sends Npcf_PolicyAuthorization_Notify (EventID set to SM Policy Association established, UE address, PCF address, PCF instance is, PCF Set ID) to the PCF indicated in the PCF binding information provided by the SMF.

-6. The PCF for the UE subscribes to notifications of event "UE reporting Connection Capabilities from associated URSP rule" as defined in clause 6.1.3.18 of TS 23.503 [20], using Npcf_PolicyAuthorization_Subscribe (EventId set to "UE reporting Connection Capabilities from associated URSP rule", EventFilter set to at least "list of Connection Capabilities") and immediate reporting flag set to the PCF for the PDU Session.
+6. The (H-)PCF for the UE subscribes to notifications of event "UE reporting Connection Capabilities from associated URSP rule" as defined in clause 6.1.3.18 of TS 23.503 [20], using Npcf_PolicyAuthorization_Subscribe (EventId set to "UE reporting Connection Capabilities from associated URSP rule", EventFilter set to at least "list of Connection Capabilities") and immediate reporting flag set to the PCF for the PDU Session.
 The response includes the NotificationCorrelationId and any Connection Capabilities if already available at the PCF for the PDU Session.

 7. If not already installed, the PCF installs the Policy Control Request Trigger to detect "UE reporting Connection Capabilities from associated URSP rule" in the SMF.